Missing an Alt Tag

 The Magis Fund

 At The University of Scranton, we are guided by our Jesuit mission to seek the magis - to do more for others.
-The Magis Fund embodies this call by providing immediate scholarships and financial aid to current students to ensure that every Royal can access a Scranton education rooted in faith, excellence, and service.
+The Magis Fund embodies this call by providing current-year scholarships and financial aid to students to ensure that every Royal can access a Scranton education rooted in faith, excellence, and service.

 "During your years at Scranton, whether that was in the 1970s or in the 2020s, you no doubt learned the meaning of the Jesuit word magis, a call to excellence and to the greater good," said Rev. Joseph G. Marina, S.J., president of The University of Scranton.
 "It's an approach to the future that keeps us moving forward.
 The magis turns setbacks into opportunities.
 It calls distinction out of mediocrity and can even bring forth life from death.
 To learn more, to love more, to become more, to do more good throughout your lives, all with the strength of God's love and grace.
 The magis finds its expression in wondrous ways."